SheffieldML/GPy/doc/tuto_kernel_overview.rst

 ****************************
 tutorial : A kernel overview
 ****************************
 The aim of this tutorial is to give a better understanding of the kernel objects in GPy and to list the ones that are already implemented.
-The code shown in this tutorial can be found without the comments at GPy/examples/tuto_kernel_overview.py.
+The code shown in this tutorial can be obtained at GPy/examples/tutorials.py or by running ``GPy.examples.tutorials.tuto_kernel_overview()``.

 First we import the libraries we will need ::